Metakira/starter-hugo-academic/content/event/generative-degenerate-algorave-2024/index.md

 Generative Degenerate is a month long tour of Algorave India across multiple cities to celebrate the birth of the collective six years ago.

-I will be glitching breakbeats on ChuckDesigner, a ChucK + Touchdesigner setup using an array of tools, including the new ML tools included in ChucK 1.5
+I will be running as MachineBlade, glitching breakbeats on ChuckDesigner, a ChucK + Touchdesigner setup using an array of tools, including the new ML tools included in ChucK 1.5